With 1 male left worldwide, northern white rhinos under guard 24 hours

 (12 Videos)

-Sudan's female companions, Fatu and Najin, live at the conservancy, where experts are scrambling to ensure the subspecies does not go extinct.
+Sudan and his female companions live at the conservancy, where experts are scrambling to ensure the subspecies does not go extinct.

 The animals are under 24-hour protection by armed guards.
 Rhinos are targeted by poachers, fueled by the belief in Asia that their horns cure various ailments.
 Experts say the rhino horn is becoming more lucrative than drugs.